bw0rth/pync/docs/source/client-server.rst

 Common Uses
 ===========
-While sending messages back and forth doesn't really seem that useful, the core concept of redirecting input and output over the network can open up a range of other possibilities:
+While sending messages back and forth doesn't really seem all that useful, the core concept of redirecting input and output over the network can open up a range of other possibilities: